AdventOfCode2022-Massey/advent-of-code-2022/README.md

 ## Misc

-These solutions deserve a much more thorough top-level description than I usually have the energy to write.
+These solutions deserve a much more thorough top-level description than we usually have the energy to write.
 Apologies.

 ---